kawagita/fbatchsh/README.md

 fbatchsh
 ========

 These shell scripts are batch utility for files or directories.
 Directory name is specified on the last of a command line.
-All items are targeted in that directory but its can be selected by name which matches the pattern with `-p`.
-And, subdirectories are traversed with `-R` or `-r`.
+All items are targeted in that directory but its can be selected by name which matches the pattern with `-T`.
+And, subdirectories are traversed with `-R`.
 See the more information with `--help`.

 #### chfname